jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 The [Introduction](introduction_first_placemat.md) discussed the array parameters `Circlearrays`, `Titles`, and `Belowtitles`.
 Also there are analagous parameters `Abovetitles` and `Overtitles`, and text can also be put into `FillTexts`, as shown in the nearby image.

+All these arrays must be of the same length.
+If they are not, distillation will output some explanation to the log, and then terminate.

 This profusion of places to put information should be used sparsely, and consistently.
 For example, in a vertical, the `Titles` might contain two-digit years, and the `Overtitles` a concise version of the name of the shipper or quinta or winery or ch&acirc;teau or distillery.
 Most `Abovetitles` would be blank =&nbsp;`()`, only a few specifying a non-standard bottle size such as &ldquo;Double Magnum&rdquo;.